sottlmarek/DevSecOps/README.md

 ## Pre-commit time tools

-In this section you can find lifecycle helpers, precommit hook tools and threat modeling tools.
+In this section you can find lifecycle helpers, pre-commit hook tools and threat modeling tools.
 Threat modeling tools are specific category by themselves allowing you to simulate and discover potential gaps before you start to develop the software or during the process.

 Modern DevSecOps tools allow using Threat modeling as code or generation of threat models based on the existing code annotations.